-- (1) Is the building or structure of such architectural or historical interest that its moving, removing, capsulating or razing would be to the detriment of the public interest? - (2) Is the building or structure of such interest that it could be made into a historic house? - (3) Is the building or structure of such old and unusual or uncommon design, texture and material that it could not be reproduced or be reproduced only with great difficulty? - (4) Would retention of the building or structure help preserve the memorial character of the George Washington Memorial Parkway? - (5) Would retention of the building or structure help preserve and protect an historic place or area of historic interest in the city? - (6) Would retention of the building or structure promote the general welfare by maintaining and increasing real estate values, generating business, creating new positions, attracting tourists, students, writers, historians, artists and artisans, attracting new residents, encouraging study and interest in American history, stimulating interest and study in architecture and design, educating citizens in American culture and heritage, and making the city a more attractive and desirable place in which to live?
+Is the building or structure of such architectural or historical interest that its moving, removing, capsulating or razing would be to the detriment of the public interest?
+Is the building or structure of such interest that it could be made into a historic house?
+Is the building or structure of such old and unusual or uncommon design, texture and material that it could not be reproduced or be reproduced only with great difficulty?
+Would retention of the building or structure help preserve the memorial character of the George Washington Memorial Parkway?

+(5) Would retention of the building or structure help preserve and protect an historic place or area of historic interest in the city?